 Cooperating with thematic-related media is useful before the product is ready.
 Think about the interview on behalf of the Founder, write demand-driven articles.

 Partnership, investment.
 You may not be interested in such cooperation at this moment.
 But what if your MVP catches the eye of profitable partners or investors?
-It is obvious to experienced entrepreneurs what are the business benefits of MVP product development.
+For experienced entrepreneurs, the business benefits of MVP product development are obvious.
 Their participation can be vital for you.